EveryoneDestroysTheWorld/design/standards/game-modes/turf-war/mechanics/overtime.md

 # Overtime
+## Defintion of overtime
 In case of a tie when the round ends, overtime will be activated.
-Overtime will end when another part is destroyed or repaired.
+Overtime will end when any part's [claim](./destroyed-parts.md#claimed-parts) is updated.